TONG-H

 6

-// the follow two are worked same
+// the following two are worked same

 Object.hasOwn({a:0},"a")